-The Iowa Corn Promotion Board (ICPB) invests in research that takes a look at finding new uses for corn.
+The Iowa Corn Promotion Board (ICPB) invests in research to develop new uses for corn.
 One promising area of new uses research aims to find new manufacturing processes that move towards the incorporation of new more “green chemicals”.

-The key goals of ICPB’s bioplastic additive research include:
+The key goals of ICPB’s bioplastic research include: